Use the buttons below to read all of the AAIMI Home Automation tutorials.

 In this article we'll download the AAIMI Home Automation setup files and prepare the Raspberry Pi and Arduino.
 Then we'll run the setup wizard to install and configure AAIMI.

 To set up the AAIMI Home system you will need a basic understanding of the Raspberry Pi computer and the Linux operating system it uses.
-This includes using SSH to access your Pi, and mapping a network drive to load the AAIMI files.
+This includes using SSH to access your Pi, and SFTP to load the AAIMI files.

 You will need to have some experience using Arduino micro-controllers, and have built or bought some sensors like our prototypes featured on our hardware page.
 The hardware page has links to tutorials to connect and use all the individual devices.

-We also recommend you read the Network section of our Advanced page to configure safe access to AAIMI.
+If you plan to control the system remotely over the Internet you should read the Network section of our Advanced page to configure safe access to AAIMI.

 You can find the full AAIMI Home setup folder here.
 Download and unzip the folder to your home folder on the Raspberry Pi.
 The extracted folder is called aaimihome, and it needs to be in your home folder.
 To ensure it is in the correct location, open a terminal and navigate to the aaimihome folder.